-DETROIT - We asked our Detroit Defenders crime fighting volunteer group to tell us about danger zones in the city.
+DETROIT -Detroit Defenders crime fighting volunteer group to tell us about danger zones in the city.

 One woman asked the Local 4 Defenders to take our hidden cameras to John R and 6th Street.